ViaVersion/ViaFabricPlus/README.md

 | ViaFabricPlus           | Core of the project, all fixes here are stable and have been tested many times                                                                                                                                                         |
 | ViaFabricPlus-Visual    | Addon for the core, it adds only visual changes between the versions like old textures, <br>optional and not necessary for the gameplay, but recommended.                                                                              |

+## Setting up a Workspace
+ViaFabricPlus uses Gradle, to make sure that it is installed properly you can check [Gradle's website](https://gradle.org/install/).
+1. Clone the repository using `git clone https://github.com/FlorianMichael/ViaFabricPlus`.
+2. CD into the local repository.
+3. Run `./gradlew genSources`.
+4. Open the folder as a Gradle project in your preferred IDE.
+5. Run the mod.

+### Tip for developing Addons: the installAddons task automatically copies all built Addons to the run/mods folder of the main project

 ## Values
 Values are optional settings that can turn fixes on and off, originally they were used for debugging<br>
 ![](/image/values.png)